 One tightly-controlled exception to Iceland's marijuana laws is the use of a particular kind of medicinal marijuana.
 Though the use of marijuana for medicinal purposes is forbidden in Iceland, a few types of cannabis-based pharmaceuticals are allowed.

 This includes the spray Sativex, for instance, which can be prescribed to patients with muscular dystrophy.
 However, these pharmaceuticals can only be obtained on prescription from approved neurosurgeons.
 Thus, it is highly recommended that travelers who wish to bring any form of marijuana-based medicine into the country should check with the customs officials or the Icelandic customs authority whether they can be permitted to bring their medicine into the country.

 Enforcement of Marijuana Laws in Iceland

 When it comes to enforcing marijuana laws, the Icelandic police are themselves subject to constraints.
 Icelandic police officers do not have a general power to stop and search anyone that they like.
 The police in this country can only search people whom they reasonably deem to be suspicious.

-It is a striking fact that aside from murder, the only offenses that will remain on an Icelandic citizen's criminal record are drug related offenses.
-However, the fact that individuals continue to be arrested for marijuana offenses indicates that there is a culture of producing and consuming it within Iceland.
+It is a striking fact that aside from murder, the only offenses that will remain on an Icelandic citizen's criminal record are drug-related offenses.
+However, the fact that individuals continue to be arrested for marijuana possession indicates that there is a culture of producing and consuming it within Iceland.